xactai/SCALPR-01.5/YoloV4tinyOCR4/README.md

 #### Route
 At this stage, the static frame-by-frame domain transitions into the tractory domain.
 In other words, only movements are observed.<br>
-Once an object has a sequence number, a structure is created and added to the Rbusy array (Route Busy).<br>
+Once an object has a tracking number, a structure is created and added to the Rbusy array (Route Busy).<br>
 Note, in addition to vehicles, people are tracked once they are detected also.<br>
 The structure contains all essential information about the object.<br>
 ```cpp